agarwaldax/cfc_northstar/README.md

 # Call For Code 2019 - Northstar Front End
 ## About
 This is the front end iOS app for the Northstar project.
-It communicates with the backend ML model to predict wildfires, send alerts and route users to safe locations.
+It communicates with the backend Northstar cloud to predict wildfires, send alerts and route users to safe locations.
 In its current state, the app demonstrates the following functionality:
 - alerts for wildfire danger and directions to safety
 - exploration of and navigation to safe zones near your location
 - exploration of potential fire hazards near your location

-The app makes internal calls to the backend, but due to the effort required to setup a local server, the functionality has been disabled for this demo.
+The app makes internal calls to the backend.
+Our current integration allows recieving an image of the wildfire using the GRPC protocol.
+Due to the effort required to setup a local server, the integration has been disabled for this demo.
 Instead, backend calls are mimicked in the front end.
+There are also other integrations that are yet to be implemented.

 ## Requirements
 - Mac OS Mojave (v10.14.5)